crashdaddy/kolourz/README.md

 This is the rough-draft of a puzzle game I'm making.
 It was called Kolourz, because it was originally just a random pattern of colored tiles the user had to organize, but kind of evolved into a slidey puzzle game made out of pictures.
 Kind of like a 2-D Rubik's Cube Puzzle game.
 I'm thinking of calling it "Puzzly"

+Update: 4/28/20

+  Added a tracker to follow whether cheat mode was used at all during the game.
+It was just tracking if it was used during the last move, so they could use cheat mode the whole way through, then turn it off for the last few moves.

 Update: 4/27/20

   Fixed that pesky problem where it was putting a white border around the bottom of the